Traffic Safety Committee

 This SDOT program element enhances safety for families who walk (including Park & Walk), bike, and ride the school bus.
 It directly addresses one of our community’s top problem areas: the uncontrolled intersection and crosswalk at 19th/67th.

-1. No Parking on the west side of 18th, per “Load Only” signs
+4. No Parking on the west side of 18th (5 minute loading zone)

 This element increases safety for families who walk, bike, and drop/load by car.

 It addresses another of our community’s top problem areas: double parking on 18th and congestion at 18th/65th.
-We ask that drivers who need to stop their vehicle for more than 3 minutes, or exit their vehicle for any length of time, please find a different place to park.
-This includes the west side of 18th from 65th up past 67th to the northern end of the field.
+We ask that drivers who need to stop their vehicle for more than 5 minutes, or exit their vehicle for any length of time, please find a different place to park.

 Frequently Asked Questions